Skin allergies in dogs: Vet’s guide to signs and treatment

 Food allergies

-A food allergy, better defined as an “adverse food reaction”, is an abnormal response to the ingestion of a particular food or food additive.
+Food allergies in dogs, better defined as an “adverse food reaction”, is an abnormal response to the ingestion of a particular food or food additive.
 The body incorrectly identifies the food molecules as an antigen, or a threat, and mounts an immune response against them, leading to symptoms like itchy skin or diarrhea.

 Food allergies most often develop after prolonged exposure to one type of food.
 In dogs, the most common food allergens are beef, chicken, lamb, and wheat.
 Allergies to soybean, milk, eggs, corn, walnuts, and possibly peanuts have also been reported.
-Dogs that have developed an allergy to one type of food may also develop allergies to additional foods in the future.

 Environmental allergies

-Environmental allergies results from a defect in the skin’s epidermal barrier, which is thought to be due to a combination of genetic and environmental factors.
+Environmental allergies result from a defect in the skin’s epidermal barrier, which is thought to be due to a combination of genetic and environmental factors.
 These epidermal barrier defects allow allergens such as pollen to penetrate the skin surface and bind to immune cells, triggering an inappropriate immune response.

 This results in an inflammatory process that leaves the dog itchy, red, and uncomfortable.
 Common allergens in dogs include pollens, grasses, dust mites, molds, and dander.